 - Was there enough good evidence to support the claim?

-The majority of claims are denied due to simple mistakes that can lead to months of frustration for you.
+Most claims are denied due to simple mistakes that can lead to months of frustration for you.
 Some insurance companies will try to point out “bad facts” that are on your medical record.
 Bad facts in your records may include:

 - Evidence of drug abuse or alcohol abuse;